dgraph-io/dgraph4j/README.md

 whichever way is convenient.

 We're going to use JSON.
 First we define a `Person` class to represent a person.
-This data will be seralized into JSON.
+This data will be serialized into JSON.

 ```java
 class Person {